McCormick Science Institute

 Culinary Uses

-Ginger is one of the most used spices in the world and comes in numerous forms, including fresh, dried, pickled, preserved, crystallized, candied, and powdered/ground.
+Among all spices, it exhibits one of the greatest diversity of uses, such as in dietary supplements, beverages (such as ginger ales), and food products (such as in curry powder, confectionaries, soups, jams, and baked goods).
+Ginger comes in numerous forms, including fresh, dried, pickled, preserved, crystallized, candied, and powdered/ground.
 Ginger, along with green onion and garlic, is considered part of the “holy trinity” of Chinese cooking.
 In Thailand, it is an essential ingredient in many curry dishes.
 In India, ginger is an essential flavor in the vast majority of dishes as well as the popular hot beverage masala chai (milky black tea with aromatic spices).
 In Japan, pickled ginger (gari) is served with sushi as a palette cleanser.
 Ginger tea, prepared by soaking slices of ginger in hot water, with or without tea leaves, is popular throughout Asia (1).
 In Western cuisine, ginger is mostly used in sweet applications such as ginger ale, gingerbread, ginger snaps, parkin (a traditional English cake), and speculaas (Dutch spiced shortbread cookies).

 Cooking Tips